 Ambrosia Rico was elected Treasurer of the Paskenta Band of Nomlaki Indians in April 2014.
 Prior to serving as a member of the Tribal Council, Rico worked as the Human Resources Staffing Coordinator for the Tribe’s successful Rolling Hills Casino in Corning.
 She was one of the casino’s first employees and hired a staff of over one thousand employees for the Tribe’s casino business.

-Rico’s biggest motivation for serving on the Tribal Council is to provide a stable and successful future for young Tribal members.
-She wants all Tribal members to appreciate how special it is to be a member of the Tribe and see each other as one big family that can help and support each other.
+Rico’s biggest motivation for serving on the Tribal Council is to provide a stable and successful future for all Tribal members.
+She wants Tribal members to appreciate what an honor it is to be a member of the Tribe.
+She would love to see members work together, because the possibilities are endless.

 Rico lives in Corning with her husband and daughter.
 In her free time, she enjoys traveling with her family to see new places.